decodeais/Raspi_onoff/README.md

 # Raspberry Pi GPIO Safe Shutdown and Wakeup Solution

 ## Overview
-This project provides a simple and reliable way to safely turn your Raspberry Pi on and off using GPIO pins, preventing data corruption and ensuring safe operation.
+This project provides a simple and reliable way to safely turn your Raspberry Pi on and off using GPIO pins and the run/reset pad at the backsite, preventing data corruption and ensuring safe operation.
 It's compatible with any Raspberry Pi model, including the Raspberry Pi Zero 2W.

 ![Safe Shutdown Schematic](./images/Schematic.png)